 Contact: Sue Maskaleris ([email protected])

-The AFSP Maryland State Capitol Day is a special day for all who have a connection with or a personal story around the topic of suicide.
-Volunteers will meet with their state legislators and share their stories about why they participate in this advocacy effort, giving a human face to this important health problem.
-Advocates hope that by sharing their stories, they will help legislators understand that state investments in mental health and suicide prevention can save lives.
+The AFSP Maryland Capitol Day is a special day for all who have a connection with or a personal story around the topic of suicide.
+Attendees will meet with their legislators to share their stories about why they participate in this advocacy effort, giving a human face to this important public health problem.
+Advocates hope that by sharing their stories, they will help lawmakers understand that investments in mental health and suicide prevention can save lives.

-AFSP Maryland Chapter advocates are part of a larger national movement of AFSP volunteer advocates who will be visiting over 40 state capitols across the United States in 2019 to bring best practices in suicide prevention to state legislators and their staff.
+AFSP Maryland Chapter advocates are part of a larger national movement of AFSP volunteer advocates who will visit state capitols across the United States in 2020 to bring best practices in suicide prevention to legislators and their staff.
 To learn more about AFSP’s advocacy efforts, visit here: https://afsp.org/our-work/advocacy/.

 On average, 132 Americans died by suicide each day in 2018, and upwards of 90% of those individuals had a diagnosable mental health condition at the time of their death.
 AFSP volunteers will urge state lawmakers to be the voice for the thousands of residents across the state affected by mental health conditions and suicide each year.